To make sure you never miss out on your favourite NEW stories, we're happy to send you some reminders

 Over the past year, surface temperatures in the Atlantic Ocean hit some new highs as temperatures across the globe reached record-breaking heights in general.

-But, it seems that something has occurred to reverse the case in the Atlantic Ocean with its surface temperatures suddenly dropping at a record speed over the past few months.
+But more recently, something has occurred to reverse those temperatures in some areas of the Atlantic Ocean, with figures suddenly dropping at a record speed over the past few months.

-According to the National Oceanic and Atmospheric Administration (NOAA), data shows that the Atlantic's sea surface temperatures began cooling since May.
+According to the National Oceanic and Atmospheric Administration (NOAA), data shows that below-average temperatures were recorded near the equator in the eastern Atlantic in June and July.

-It appears that the Atlantic has been a degree or two Fahrenheit colder than normal for this time of year.
+It appears that these areas of the Atlantic have been a degree or two Fahrenheit colder than normal for this time of year.

 Now, oceans are evidently susceptible to many weather changes throughout the year.
 Typically during this time, the Atlantic's temperatures are expected to rise in part because of human-caused climate change, but in another part because of a complex weather pattern called El Niño.